sciZer0/7/v/README.md

 The U blockchain is a layer-1, DAO-style blockchain.

-Technologically, the blockchain borrows heavily from **the Solana blockchain**.
+Technologically, the blockchain borrows heavily from **the Solana blockchain**, improving the protocol in each key aspect.

-The U blockchain is, and will always be, **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.
+Thanks to the use of a new consensus mechanism — called **Proof-of-Stake-Flow** (PoSF) and  borrowing heavily from Solana's Proof-of-History (PoH) — the U blockchain is, and will always be, **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.

-Such high efficiency of the blockchain is achieved through the use of a new consensus mechanism — called **Proof-of-Stake-Flow** (PoSF) — which borrows heavily from Solana's Proof-of-History (PoH).

 From day one, the blockchain has over **100 million people** EQUALLY owning the blockchain's native token.

 *There are ideas /solutions on how to absolutely-cheaply get over 100 million unique people with their Public Addresses for a fair token-airdrop, and also on how over 2 million of those people might become an especially-powerful driving-force of the blockchain*.

-As its native token the
-blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.
+As its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.